t8nker/Discord-role-channel-spammer/README.md

 # DiscordRole-Channel-spammer
-these are bot commands my friend wanted to fuck with some server that he is in
+These are bot commands my friend wanted so he could mess with a server.

+The bot need admin to work, just disguise your bot  to look legit and send the invite link to  the owner or someone with admin. then run the commands.
 Use at your own risk.

+prefix is '-'

+-channel    -  makes 300 channels

+-role       - makes 300 roles